Skip to main content

 The Good Brigade / Getty Images

-If your baby is in a breech position, you’re going to feel more kicking in the lower abdomen than if your baby was in a vertex (head down) position.
+If your baby is in a breech position, you’re going to feel more kicking in the lower abdomen than if your baby is in a vertex (head down) position.
 However, your obstetrician might be able to “flip” the baby over before the due date.
 This is called an external cephalic version or ECV, where the doctor uses gentle but firm pressure to turn the baby over.
 Healthline also advises contacting your doctor if you experience any of the following symptoms:

 • Severe diarrhea